 The default tee sheet for 18 hole regulation courses (Ladies Day and Men’s Day excluded) will be double-tee, also referred to as crossover.
 The Director of Golf shall have the discretion to implement a straight sheet (Ladies Day and Men’s Day excluded), following a defined schedule.
 Tee sheets set up to accommodate shotgun starts will not count for the purpose of defining the straight sheet percentage.
 The Director of Golf shall, at his/her discretion, remove straight sheet starts, if so doing is to the benefit of RCSC and its cardholders.

 Only approved tournaments will be allowed at RCSC golf facilities.
-In order to be approved, tournament requests must meet at least one of the following criteria:
+The following criteria for approval will be used:

 - Tournaments sponsored by non-resident groups may be approved providing adequate play is available for residents.
 Non-RCSC Cardholder tournaments must be approved by the Director of Golf.
 All applicable tournament requests will be coordinated by the Pro Shop Manager or Director of Golf and submitted to the Director of Golf.
 Any group which disagrees with the decision of the Director of Golf may elevate the request to the Golf Advisory Committee for further consideration.

-Any RCSC club or organization collecting dues or fees that are passed through to an outside organization (national, state, or local) shall advise the individual member or participant of this in writing.
-Tournaments that are exempt from the booking fee are:
+Any RCSC club or organization collecting dues or fees that are passed through to an outside national, state or local organization shall advise the individual member or participant of this in writing.

 - SCMGA Annual Events – held January through December (22 events)